-When Red came out I found that SRAM had, in just over a season, addressed the shifting speed and accuracy needs of Force riders, and that the system marked a pinacle in shifting.
-Shimano’s Dura Ace 7900 clearly caught up to the shifting prowess of Red, but at that point I was too heavily invested.
+When Red came out I found that SRAM had, in just over a season, addressed the shifting speed and accuracy needs of Force riders and that the system marked a pinnacle in shifting.
+Shimano’s Dura Ace 7900 clearly caught up to the shifting prowess of Red, but at that point, I was too heavily invested.

 Di2 is such a radical departure because it amplifies the technical precision of today’s shifting system by coupling it to a much more accurate tool, the stepper motor.
 By being able to exactly and precisely move the derailleur cage without the need of any external shift cable is going to make a vast difference in the experiences of the long-term user.
 I’m looking forward to countless miles without changing shift cables or watching my performance drop as gunk builds up in the housing.

 This, I think has been overlooked in many of the reviews, with most people talking about the immediate performance of the group and not the long-term prognosis for perfect shifting.